<img alt="" src="https://secure.hiss3lark.com/184914.png" style="display:none;">

 This facilitates reviewing all of these calls, even ones that take place concurrently.
 It makes it possible to gather data, insights, and analytics to guide deeper analysis of each call while saving time.

 Recording discovery calls isn’t only a timesaver that makes it possible to review all calls when most convenient.
-These recordings also simplify coaching by allowing easy identification and assessment of specific moments based on what a rep is working on improving.
-They also facilitate self-coaching and peer-to-peer coaching, thereby taking the pressure off the sales leader—spreading the burden of coaching across the entire team and accelerating results.
+These recordings also simplify sales coaching by allowing easy identification and assessment of specific moments based on what a rep is working on improving.
+They also facilitate self-coaching and peer-to-peer coaching, taking the pressure off the sales leader—spreading the burden of coaching across the entire team and accelerating results.

 Elements to review include: